xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 What this page is for:
 1. Answer the most likely questions new readers will have.
-2. Clarify product identity, architecture boundaries, and current project status.
+2. Clarify product identity, architecture boundaries, evidence boundaries, and current project status.
-3. Reduce confusion between Twin Atlas, Troubleshooting Atlas, Inverse Atlas, Bridge, and runtime variants.
+3. Reduce confusion between Twin Atlas, Troubleshooting Atlas, Inverse Atlas, Bridge, runtime, evidence, and demo surfaces.
 4. Help both vibe coders and serious engineers quickly understand what this engine is trying to do.

 How to use this page:
 1. Read this page after the Twin Atlas README if you want fast clarification.
-2. Use the sections below to jump to product, architecture, runtime, demos, and roadmap questions.
+2. Use the sections below to jump to product, architecture, evidence, runtime, and demo questions.
 3. Expand only the questions you care about.
 4. Treat this page as a clarification layer, not as a replacement for the formal specs.